That Girl Lay Lay (TV series): Production

 On March 18, 2021, That Girl Lay Lay was ordered to series by Nickelodeon for 13 episodes, set to star Alaya High, who is otherwise known as Lay Lay.
 The series was created by David A. Arnold, who also serves as showrunner, and is produced by Will Packer Productions.
 Production for the series began in summer 2021.
 David A. Arnold, Will Packer, Carolyn Newman, John Beck, and Ron Hart serve as executive producers.
 On July 2, 2021, it was announced that Gabrielle Nevaeh Green as Sadie, Peyton Perrine III as Marky, Tiffany Daniels as Trish, Thomas Hobson as Bryce, and Caleb Brown as Jeremy all joined the main cast.
 On August 26, 2021, it was announced that the series would premiere on September 23, 2021.

 On January 28, 2022, the series was renewed for a second season, which premiered on July 14, 2022.

+On March 19, 2024, it was announced that the series would end after two seasons.
+The finale aired March 20, 2024.